WTTJ/welcome-bits/README.md

 "How to speak in front of an audience"

-> Speaking in front of other people is difficult for many of us, whatever the number of people in front of you is.
-The fear of being judge, of not being able to answer a question or of faltering is strong and prevent most of us from speaking in public.
-At WTTJ, we were lucky enough to get some public speaking training sessions which pushed us out of our comfort zone and help us learn how to improve ourselves.
+> Speaking in front of other people is difficult for many of us, no matter the number of people in front of you.
+The fear of being judged, of not being able to answer a question, or the fear of faltering is strong and prevents many of us from speaking in public.
+At WTTJ, we were lucky enough to get some public speaking training sessions which pushed us out of our comfort zone and helped us learn how to improve ourselves.

 > Here are a few tips we learned from those sessions and that we wanted to share with you.
-Our advice is to try them once at a time!
+Our advice is to try them one at a time!

-> 1/ Make sure to be comfortable enough with the setup
+>
-> Having the right light on you or being on camera with the right angle will help you get the confidence you need.
+> 1/ Make sure you're comfortable enough with the setup: Having the right light on you or being on camera with the right angle will help you get the confidence you need.

-> 2/ Write key words as notes
+>
-> Nobody likes to hear a speaker reading his notes with a monotonous voice.
-The solution is to only write key words on your notes.
+> 2/ Write key words as notes: Nobody likes to hear a speaker reading his notes with a monotonous voice.
+The solution is to only write key words for your notes.
 It will make your speech more spontaneous.

-> 3/ Speak slowly
+>
-> Giving enough space to silence (rather than saying « uh » every 10 seconds) will help bring more impact to your speech
+> 3/ Speak slowly: Giving enough space to silence (rather than saying « uh » every 10 seconds) will help bring more impact to your speech

-> 4/ Use your hands
+>
-> The use of your hands will make your speech look more alive and will give your body a chance to express itself.
+> 4/ Use your hands: The use of your hands will make your speech look more alive and will give your body a chance to express itself.
 It will also help create a strong presence in the room.

-> 5/ Use concise slides
+>
-> Too much text in your slides will divert your audience.
-So make sure to be concise and to use graphic illustrations whenever it is possible.
+> 5/ Use concise slides: Too much text in your slides will divert your audience.
+So make sure to be concise and to use graphic illustrations whenever possible.

-> 6/ Tell your audience a story
+>
-> Keep in mind that people memorize stories way better than facts and figure!
+> 6/ Tell your audience a story: Keep in mind that people memorize stories way better than facts and figures!

 *Shawarma, head of engineering*